Thinking of hiring remote employees?

 5) Remote job boards

-There are also a number of job boards that specialize in sourcing remote employees.
-Most of them cost quite a bit, but might still be worth trying out:
+There are also a number of job boards that specialize in sourcing remote employees:

 Resumes are more about how someone is able to present themselves rather than a demonstration of their abilities.
 Someone who is not a good fit for a role might do a good job of presenting themselves as so by crafting a strong resume, while another superior candidate might seem poor on paper but be far more skilled.

-A better way of hiring remote employees is to use pre-employement skills tests.
+A better way of hiring remote employees is to use pre-employment skills tests.
 Used at the initial stages of hiring, it can save considerable time and effort.
+Monese, for example, reduced its time to hire by 86% by using Toggl Hire’s pre-employment skills testing.

 You can use a test template or create your own.
-Toggl Hire skills test allows you to take full control over the process, from setting the time limit to complete the test to determine the points threshold.
+Toggl Hire skills test allows you to take full control over the process, from setting the time limit to completing the test to determining the points threshold.

 Using the sourcing routes listed above, you can now use your tailored skills test to advertise your job post(s) and attract candidates.

-Here is a short list of useful tools that help to maintain a remote team.
+Wanna really kick things up a notch and hire the best remote workers in 2024?
+Here’s a short list of useful tools that help to maintain and manage a remote team.

 Interested in more?
-Check out these articles on remote work:
+Check out these articles on remote work from Toggl Hire and other Toggl products.